p1r473/lite-apps/CONTRIBUTING.md

 1. `git commit`, `git push`, etc.

-1. Send a pull request, with the Title and URL of the new Lite App in the commit message.
+1. Send a pull request, with the Name and URL of the new Lite App in the commit message.

 1. Submit a separate pull request for each new Lite App.